Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 Remember, the agents you are getting are the same person your parents will contact you for an eventual death claim.
 Would you rather trust that moment to a random agent in a bank or a mutual friend you look up to?

 I understand agents earn a commission.
 But the value exchange I was willing to pay for was trust, advice, and inspiration.
 Do note that there are tons of comprehensive insurance products.
 VUL, CIB, Term insurance, Car insurance, and BTITD.
-Those are some jargons to pop-quiz your agents.
+Those are some jargon to pop-quiz your agents.

 But here are some anecdotes from my friends that hit the nail in the head on we need an insurance: